 Pray that people worldwide will respond to this humanitarian crisis.

-Now in its seventh year, the Syrian conflict and the chaos it has bred have become background noise to many people — even those who consider themselves compassionate.
+Now in its ninth year, the Syrian conflict and the chaos it has bred have become background noise to many people — even those who consider themselves compassionate.
 The political ramifications of the conflict keep many caring individuals at a comfortable distance.
 But there is an urgent need for donor governments to allocate funds to meet this humanitarian emergency, for churches to raise a cry of prayer and support for people in desperate circumstances, and for all of us to find a way to engage meaningfully for the sake of Syrian children and their families.

 Eyad, a mechanical engineer turned aid worker, dodges airstrikes and organizes work crews to bring clean water to families in Syria.
 “You have no idea how hard it is for me to see my people living in tents,” he says.
 But Eyad refuses to give in to despair.
 What gives him hope is “seeing people from all over the world caring enough to help.”